 Sorauren Park is a favourite of Roncy residents.
-It is equipped with a baseball diamond, two tennis courts and an off-leash area for canine companions.
-It also hosts a kick-ass farmer's market where you can pick up locally sourced good and your weekly stock of fruits and veggies.
+It is equipped with a baseball diamond, two tennis courts, and an off-leash area for your canine companions.

-Sir Winston Churchill Park is equipped with 10 outdoor tennis courts, a massive dog park and a playground for the kiddies.
-It also has a gigantic and visually impressive reservoir hidden under its lawn.
+Sir Winston Churchill Park is equipped with 10 outdoor tennis courts, a massive dog park, a playground for the kiddies, and a visually impressive reservoir hidden under its lawn.
 The park also connects to Nordheimer Ravine where you can find an old TTC subway exit with a fascinating backstory.

-Trinity Bellwoods is the favourite park of pretty much every twenty something that lives in Toronto.
-It's also home to three baseball diamonds, eight tennis courts, two volleyball courts, an artificial ice rink, a dog off-leash area, a picnic area, a wading pool and a children's playground.
+Trinity Bellwoods is the favourite park of pretty much every twenty-something that lives in Toronto.
+It's also home to three baseball diamonds, eight tennis courts, two volleyball courts, an artificial ice rink, a dog off-leash area, a picnic area, and a children's playground.

 Join the conversation Load comments